-- What is WebEx Software?
-WebEx is free commercial software, made by Cisco, which provides meeting participants the ability to share computer screens, video, and audio.
-It has been approved for use by the IRS, for purposes of visually sharing information.
-Using this service allows all parties to participate in an interactive conference to discuss all the facts and/or legal positions.
-For an overview of WebEx, you may wish to view this YouTube video.
+Webex is free commercial software, made by Cisco, which provides meeting participants the ability to interact through audio, video and the visual sharing of documents.
+It's been approved for use by the IRS for purposes of visually sharing information.
+Using this service allows all parties to participate in an interactive conference to discuss the facts and/or legal positions of a case.
+For an overview of Webex, you may wish to view this YouTube video.

-The other participants in the WebEx conference only see the file or application you select to share.
+The other participants in the Webex conference only see the application you select to share.
 They can't see your desktop, other pop-up menus or folders that may display on your screen while you are choosing the application to share.
 As you participate in the Webex conference, you should only have the file(s) in the application that you wish to share open on your computer, to avoid any inadvertent display of information you don't want to share.